For all current information regarding Covid19 including support, timetables and Home Learning, please click the above link.

 They are also an important tool to help teachers identify pupils who may need additional support, and make sure this is put in place as early as possible.

-For more information on these tests please read (PDF - SATS) or go to your child's class page to view a short film.
+For more information on these tests please read (SATS) or go to your child's class page to view a short film.

 Please see the attendance page, CLICK HERE to see our whole school attendance, prizes and helpful information about your child's attendance.

-Every Monday and Friday we celebrate our children's achievements.
-Certificates and trophies are awarded for: Pupil of the Week Pupil Presentation Awards, Smarty Pants Awards - for I Can Maths superstars, Reading Awards, House Points Trophy Attendance Trophy and Certificates and Sports Leader of the Week.
+Every Monday we celebrate our children's achievements.
+Certificates and trophies are awarded for: Pupil of the Week Pupil Presentation Awards, Reading Awards, Attendance Trophy and Certificates and Sports Leader of the Week.

 See our Events Page for other achievements.